A 3-yr experiment

 We The Dreamer is a field test of identity: suppose consciousness comes first, one mind dreaming this world.
 We may never know for sure, but acting from that premise can already open a kinder way of being here: more solidarity, more peace of mind, more felt oneness.

 We live in a world haunted by separation.
-Choosing to stand as a dreamer—in yourself and in every relationship—is an act of hope for you and for the world.
+Choosing to stand as a dreamer, in yourself and in every relationship, is an act of hope for you and for the world.
 When the moment calls, you can test whether the Dreamer lens opens another way of relating to this reality.

-One design inquiry—the Dreamer Project
+One design inquiry: the Dreamer Project

 Read the full hypothesis →

-FIELD NOTES FROM A CREATIVE EXPERIMENT
+FIELD NOTES FROM AN EXPERIMENT

 What if consciousness comes first — one mind, dreaming this world together?

-We The Dreamer is the hypothesis we test — not a destination, but a lens we try.
+We The Dreamer is the hypothesis we test.
+Not a destination, but a lens we try.

 Introspective